-The term 'Balance of Trade' is explained in detail and with examples in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Balance of Trade' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Balance of Trade refers to a nation’s difference between the value of its exports and imports in a particular time frame.
 It also represents the biggest part of the nation’s BOP balance of payments.
 Economists often utilize the BOT as their statistical tool for grasping the comparative strength of any national economy against another national economy.
 It also helps them to effectively understand the bigger picture trade flow between different countries.
 Other names for the BOT are the International Trade Balance and simply the Trade Balance.

 Those countries (like the United States) whose imports of goods and services are larger than their exports possess what is called a trade deficit.
 On the other extreme, those nations (like Germany) which export far more goods and services than they actually import in return possess a trade surplus.
 It is entirely possible to figure up the Balance of Trade in a simplified format of imports minus exports.
 The true calculation is made up of a few different items though.
 In order for the number to make any meaningful sense, the trade deficit or alternatively surplus raw number has to be measured up against the GDP gross domestic product of the nation.
 This is because bigger economies are better prepared to absorb and handle larger amounts of surpluses or deficits.